Coac/FantasticBits/README.md

   - too close or too far from the wizard
   - would be pulled away from goal to score
 - Use Flipendo on snaffle that will goal

+### Road to Legend
+- Simulate next turn with collision